 Book a table for lunch at the popular Alford Arms in nearby Frithsden.The first gin distillery in Hertfordshire, named after the iconic stone, can be found at Wilstone Reservoir, just five minutes from Tring.

-On a dry day from the bell tower of Holy Trinity Penn, it is possible to see the seven neighbouring counties.
-I was content however, to nose around indoors, on the lookout for the famous ‘doom’ painting; the main reason this church is of such cultural and historical significance.
+On a dry day from the bell tower of Holy Trinity Penn, it’s possible to see the seven neighbouring counties.
+I was content however, to nose around indoors.
+On the lookout for the famous ‘doom’ painting; the main reason this church is of such cultural and historical significance.

 Nothing beats local knowledge

-I got the strong impression this church is still a vital community hub, with feverish wedding preparations underway and so tried not to get in the way of the florist and a busy vacuum cleaner.
-In the capable hands of local guide Helen, who modestly professed to not knowing much about the history of the building, then proceeded to dazzle with her huge knowledge; brass rubbings, the Penn family crypt, lozenges adorning the walls, medieval Penn tiles in the lady chapel, the doom painting of course, church extensions and renovations and not forgetting those buried in the graveyard.
+It’s not hard to see why this church is still a vital community hub; with feverish wedding preparations underway and tried to stay out of the way of the florist and busy vacuum cleaner.
+In the capable hands of local guide Helen, who modestly professed to not knowing much about the history of the building, then proceeded to dazzle with her huge knowledge.
+Brass rubbings, the Penn family crypt, lozenges adorning the walls, medieval Penn tiles in the lady chapel, the doom painting, church extensions, renovations and not forgetting those buried in the graveyard.

 Memorials and brass rubbings

-At the entrance, there is an inscribed vault stone to mark where Thomas Penn, one of William Penn’s sons, who was allowed to build a large vault beneath the church nave for himself, his brother and four of his children who were interred between 1753 and 1766.
+At the entrance, there is an inscribed vault stone to mark where Thomas Penn, one of William Penn’s sons, was allowed to build a large vault beneath the church nave.
+It was built for himself, his brother and four of his children who were interred between 1753 and 1766.
 The Quaker and founder of Pennsylvania however, is buried at the nearby Jordans Quaker Meeting House with his first wife, Guilielma, his second wife, Hannah, and nine of his children.
 Despite the many offers to have him moved to Pennsylvania, he remains in the quiet Chilterns churchyard.

 This is what I love about parish churches, they are an essential part of not only our local Chilterns story, but the nation’s story too.
 Unlike a museum, they are stuffed full of treasures, but none kept behind glass, or in spaces filled with tour groups, these are a snapshot of history, watched over by individuals keen to generously share.